ThakurinTech/profile/README.md

 # Shikha Thakur | NLP Linguist

 ## Summary
-Passionate about Computational Humanities, AI, and NLP, dedicated to leveraging data for social good through innovative approaches in cultural analytics.
-Committed to promoting inclusivity and equality by applying advanced computational methods to drive impactful change and foster a more equitable society.
+I am a dedicated NLP Linguist, specializing in NLU/NLP and AI, with a diverse skill set encompassing machine learning, data visualization, statistical methods, Python for text mining, and data management with SQL.
+Throughout my professional journey across academia, non-profit, and research sectors, I have continuously honed these skills to drive impactful projects and initiatives.

 ## Skills